PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

     Process rows before they are returned

     :param list row: the currently processed row of the result set
-    :returns: the transformed row that the cursor methods shall return
+    :returns: the transformed row that the fetch methods shall return

 .. note::